Roly-Poly (T-ara song): Our Youth, Roly Poly

+The song also received two musical adaptations in 2012.
 "Roly-Poly" was made into a stage musical starring T-ara's Hyomin, Jiyeon and Soyeon, Kang Min-kyung (Davichi), Jang Hye-jin (I Am a Singer), veteran musical actress Park Hae-mi, Han Ji-sub, Kim Jae-hee and Yoon Young-joon.
 The first press conference for the musical was held on 4 January at the Seoul Press Center.
 Due to the success of the musical, another one was produced and premiered on 2 May 2012.
 However, the T-ara members did not participate in it due to their busy schedules.